Schw4lbe/CSV-Processing/dev-log.md

 > FileUpload component

-- make upload button more vissible
-- move table created info p-tag to Chart component
 - remove alerts for wrong file format and no data and replace with modal
-- after selecting valid file give optical indicator
-- make brows button bigger
+- make brows button bigger and change to light background and dark font
-- display filename more attractive
-- enable upload button only on valid data selected
 - on button click upload start animation for data table creation as modal
 - same modal for error messages and loading animation
 - after successfull upload display modal with success